port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/github-workflow/github-workflow.md

 - Create/Update catalog entities - invoked with the `UPSERT` operation, receives the identifier and other properties of a new entity or an entity that needs to be updated;
 - Get catalog entities - invoked with the `GET` operation, receives the identifier of an existing entity and retrieves it for use in your CI;
 - Delete catalog entities - invoked with the `DELETE` operation, receives the identifier of an existing entity and deletes it;
-- Update a running action - invoked with the `PATCH_RUN` operation, receives the identifier of an existing action run along with other properties of the run that need to be updated;
+- Update a running action - invoked with the `PATCH_RUN` operation, receives the identifier of an existing action run along with other properties of the run that need to be updated.

 <Tabs groupId="usage" defaultValue="upsert" values={[
 {label: "Create/Update", value: "upsert"},